jmogl/VerletBallPhysicsDemo/README.md

 	iOS does not allow Portrait lock to be set from Javascript or set full screen, so future version will prompt user to lock portrait mode.

 	Features:
 	- Touching near a ball will pull it to the mouse or touch location.
-Spring force will hold it in place when dragged around.
+Spring force will hold it in place when dragged
 	- General sloped wall collision detection
 	- Stable stacked balls
 	- Balls move based on gravity vector when tilted on a mobile device